-Whenever the Superintendent or designee recommends an expulsion hearing that addresses allegations of sexual assault or sexual battery, the Superintendent or designee shall give the complaining witness a copy of the district's suspension and expulsion policy and regulation and shall advise the witness of their right to:
+Whenever the Superintendent or designee recommends an expulsion hearing that addresses allegations of sexual assault or sexual battery, the Superintendent or designee shall give the complaining witness a copy of the district's suspension and expulsion policy and regulation and shall advise the witness of the right to:

-- 1. Receive five days' notice of the student's scheduled testimony at the hearing - 2.
-Have up to two adult support persons present at the hearing at the time the witness testifies - 3.
-Have a closed hearing during the time the witness testifies
+- 1. Receive five days' notice of the scheduled testimony at the hearing - 2.
+Have up to two adult support persons o present at the hearing at the time the witness testifies - 3.
+Have a closed hearing during the time he/she testifies